Alice Ormsby-Gore: Final years

 Ormsby-Gore's last months were spent in Bournemouth, Dorset, living on benefits under the name of "Deirdre Stevenson" at several addresses, including a "half-way house" rehabilitation centre, with some support from Narcotics Anonymous.
 Her final address from March was a bedsit in Aylesbury Road, Boscombe, an area then notorious for drug dealing.
 Shortly before her death she was in hospital with injuries to her head, leg and arms which she said were from an assault by three men on nearby Walpole Road.
 One visitor to the flats at Aylesbury Road saw her sitting with two black eyes, a swollen jaw and her arm in plaster a few days before her death.
 She was also known to suffer black-outs.

 Alice Ormsby-Gore died on 5 April 1995 after taking heroin which unwittingly was six times the fatal dose.
 Her body was discovered three days later at 10am on 8 April in her bedsit, with a belt in one hand and a syringe in another, a single needle mark in her arm.
-Her death was widely reported in the UK national press and in follow-up articles into May.
+Her death was widely reported in the press.
 Her funeral took place on 22 April.
 By the time of the inquest in early May six other people had overdosed in the Bournemouth area owing to the heroin being unusually pure.

-At the inquest pathologist Dr Milena Lesna stated that medical records revealed Ormsby-Gore had made "remarkable progress" since the start of the year to break her addictions.
+At the inquest pathologist Milena Lesna stated that medical records revealed Ormsby-Gore had made "remarkable progress" since the start of the year to break her addictions.
 A local man Brian Robertson, who knew her in her final months, told a journalist: "Alice wanted to help herself and was trying to stay sober.
 I don't believe she took any heroin in the time that I knew her since Christmas last year.
 Fate played a hand".
 They were optimistic for the future.
 'She was a lovely, beautiful person.
 I was fortunate our paths crossed and I will remember her as she was, very intelligent, very kind, with a lovely soul.'